dyrnq/nomad-vagrant/README.md

 ## conclusion

-flanneld and calico are all work fine with nomad,but calico-node subnet can not connect with each other.
+Flanneld and calico are all work fine with nomad, nomad can use cni and nomad-driver-containerd create containers successfully, but calico subnet can not connect with each other.

 ## ref